Tenable.io Vulnerability Management

 -

-The JavaScript code allows you to pass in different variables through the Custom Parameters section.
-The following table describes the supported values for specific Custom Parameters.
+Use the JavaScript code to pass in different variables through the Custom Parameters section.

 Key